 Mr. Stephen Combs

-At any reasonable hour by telephone, Monday through Saturday noon, 407-629-0762.
-Email anytime to firstname.lastname@example.org.
+10 a.m. - 11:15 Mondays and Wednesdays by appointment, second floor of the library.
+By telephone, any reasonable hour Monday through Saturday noon, 407-629-0762.
+Email anytime to email@example.com.